AnomalyInnovations/serverless-nodejs-starter/README.md

 ```

 To add another function as a new file to your project, simply add the new file and add the reference to `serverless.yml`.
 The `webpack.config.js` automatically handles functions in different files.

+### How It Works

+To ensure that you get all the ES7 capabilities while showing proper error messages and seamlessly integrating with the rest of your project, we do the following:

+- The `webpack.config.js` loads all your handlers from the `serverless.yml` and transpiles them using Babel.
+This means that you don't have to edit the `webpack.config.js` when you add a new handler file.
+- Generate the sourcemaps for all the transpiled files and load the sourcemaps in each of the handler files.
+- Catch any unhandled exceptions to ensure that async functions can log errors.

+The result is that you should see proper error messages in your CloudWatch or console logs.

 ### Support